bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 <!-- continue -->

 In our continuous effort over recent months, we wanted to build a powerful way to deal with arrays of data.
 Our goal was to enable the handling of arrays of any data structures, giving you complete control over your data outputs.
-We settled on a very flexible solution while maintaining the ease and familiarity of the current form builder interactions.
+We settled on a flexible solution while maintaining the ease and familiarity of the current form builder interactions.

 ## Dynamic Lists, the Flexible Solution to Array Data